The intent of The City of Calgary's revenue neutral policy is to ensure that:

 For annexed properties or properties with split assessment classes, please contact Assessment at 403-268-2888.

-In the boxes below, enter your 2014 Assessment value and 2015 assessment value (this information is provided on the front of your 2015 Assessment Notice).
+In the boxes below, enter your 2014 Assessment value and 2015 assessment value.